Windows servers

 Supported versions and architecture

 The support baseline is Windows Server 2019+ and Windows 10 1803+.
 Websh (the browser terminal) additionally needs ConPTY, the Windows pseudoconsole available only on Server 2019+ and Windows 10 1809+—so on Windows 10 1803–1808, everything works except Websh.
-Older versions such as Windows Server 2016 are not officially supported, though the console-generated install command still runs there and non-interactive features (WebFTP, command execution, metrics, system info) work; only Websh is unavailable.
+Windows Server 2016 and older are not supported: the installer relies on the built-in tar.exe and modern PowerShell features that aren’t present there.
 There is no ARM64 build for Windows.

 Installation